HasanBGIt/MLP-from-Scratch/README.md

 This repository implements a simple Multi-Layer Perceptron (MLP) neural network **from scratch** in Python, without using any deep learning frameworks.
 The model is trained and evaluated on the classic Iris dataset.

-## Features

-- Custom automatic differentiation using a `Value` class for backpropagation.
-- Neuron, Layer, and MLP classes with ReLU activation support.
-- Training loop with Mean Squared Error (MSE) loss and gradient descent optimization.
-- Preprocessing with data normalization and one-hot encoding.
-- Visualizations of training loss and accuracy.

 ## Results

 The MLP model was trained on the Iris dataset for 100 epochs.
 Below are key performance milestones during training: